robinsloan/spring-83/README.md

 * [motevets/springboard](https://github.com/motevets/springboard), in Go (running [here](https://spring83.kindrobot.ca))

 If you've implemented a client, server, or utility, at any level of completeness, and you would like me to list it here, let me know.

-A demo client is included in this repository.
-See the [demo-client/](demo-client/) folder for more info.

 This work is offered under an MIT License.
 If there's some other license that is better or more interesting for these purposes, let me know.